Byzantine Paganism

 Documents ~ News ~ Forum ~ Shop ~ Links ~ FAQ

-This site is dedicated to restoring the "forgotten religion" of Late Classical Pagan worship of the Byzantine world.
-History seldom mentions that Pagan Religion continued throughout the history of the Byzantine Empire.
-Yet the ancient deities of Greece and Rome continued to be worshipped through the entire Byzantine era; from the founding of Constantinople as the capital of Rome in 324 AD through to - and even beyond - the fall of Constantinople in 1453 AD.
+This site is dedicated to restoring the "forgotten religion" of Late Classical Pagan worship in the Byzantine Empire.
+It is a little known fact that Pagan religion was still practiced throughout the Byzantine era, yet the Goddesses and Gods of Greece and Rome continued to be honored.
+Pagan religion survived past the founding of Constantinople as the capital of Rome in 324 AD through to - and even beyond - the fall of Constantinople in 1453 AD.

-This 1,129 year period was more than the "long twilight" of ancient faith; it was the time of the greatest dedication by many ancient pagans.
-It was a time of transition from public to private worship - from group oriented ceremony to personal prayer, ritual and offering.
+This 1,129 year period was more than the "long twilight" of ancient faith.
+It was a time of transition from public Pagan rites to private prayer, ritual and offering.
 The Byzantine era was the time of the greatest ancient Pagan piety as pagans continued to honor the ancient Goddesses and Gods even under threat of death.
 It is a time to honor and build from, not to mourn and ignore.

 The lost history of Byzantine Pagan worship is extremely valuable for those who still honor the Ancient Goddesses and Gods today.
 It is the pagan tradition which continued into the beginning of the modern era, after paganism was supposedly long dead.
 It is a direct link between the ancient and modern worlds - and a path by which the ancient faiths may be restored today.